CyberT33N/mongodb-cheat-sheet/README.md

 - In easy words it will join collections together that you can work cross collection.

 <br><br>
 - **from** (Specifies the collection in the same database to perform the join with.
-The from collection cannot be sharded.) - https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#lookup-join-from
+The from collection cannot be sharded (https://en.wikipedia.org/wiki/Shard_(database_architecture). **We can not choose collections from different databases**) - https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#lookup-join-from

+<br><br>

+- **localField** (Specifies the field from the documents in the from collection. $lookup performs an equality match on the foreignField to the localField from the input documents.
+If a document in the from collection does not contain the foreignField, the $lookup treats the value as null for matching purposes.) - https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#lookup-eq-localfield
+<br> In easy words this will be the field from our working collection which we compare later with the joined collection field.
+Works aswell with arrays.

+<br><br>

+- **foreignField** (Specifies the field from the documents in the from collection. $lookup performs an equality match on the foreignField to the localField from the input documents.
+If a document in the from collection does not contain the foreignField, the $lookup treats the value as null for matching purposes.) - https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#lookup-eq-foreignfield
+<br> In easy words this will be the field from our joined collection which we compare later with the working collection field.
+Works aswell with arrays.

+<br><br>

 - **let** (Specifies variables to use in the pipeline field stages.
 Use the variable expressions to access the fields from the documents input to the $lookup stage.

-- In other words the pipleline only has access to the current collection where we run the lookup.
+<br> In other words the pipleline only has access to the current collection where we run the lookup.
 To get access from the source collection where we run the join we use let to define the fields where we want access) - https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#lookup-join-let

+<br><br>

 - **pipeline** (Specifies the pipeline to run on the joined collection.
 The pipeline determines the resulting documents from the joined collection.
 To return all documents, specify an empty pipeline [].) - https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#lookup-join-pipeline

+<br><br>

 - **as** (Specifies the name of the new array field to add to the input documents.
-The new array field contains the matching documents from the from collection.
-If the specified name already exists in the input document, the existing field is overwritten.) - https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#lookup-join-as
+The new array field contains the matching documents from the from collection.) - https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#lookup-join-as
+<br> **If the specified name already exists in the input document, the existing field is overwritten!**
+<br> If there is no match there will be an empty array.

 <br><br>
 - Syntax:
 ```javascript